 The ACA exams are genuinely difficult and not for the faint-hearted, the breadth, depth and technical detail of the topics means you have to be truly committed to your in-class tuition and a well-thought-through revision schedule to stand a chance of passing all of these exams.

 I took all of these exams in a 10 month period on an ‘intensive ACA scheme’ and had to sacrifice pretty much everything else in my life for this period to be successful.
 Others with an accounting background and a few exam exemptions may find it notably easier.

 There is cause to be confident – firstly, the pass marks are either 55% or 50% across the board depending on the exam.
 This gives many students confidence that they can achieve a pass without needing to know all of the content.

 Secondly, the ACA qualification has good pass rates, especially compared with other qualifications like the CFA.
 The majority of the exams in the syllabus have pass rates in the 70-80% range which suggests that the exams are certainly passable, particularly when you realise that the 20-30% who don’t pass tend to be those not on formal training contracts with tuition providers like Kaplan and BPP.
 Taking these exams independently without formal training isn’t impossible, but it does make it far more difficult.

 There are of course other accounting qualifications that are available.
-I wrote about three of these on my post ‘ACA ACCA CIMA – what’s the difference?’
+I wrote about three of these in my post ‘ACA ACCA CIMA – what’s the difference?’

 For more information on the qualification and the individual exams, refer to the ICAEW website here.

 This article has been written by Luke Girling, ACA – a qualified Accountant and personal finance enthusiast in the UK.
 Please visit my ‘About‘ page for more information.
-To get in touch with questions or ideas for future posts, please comment below or contact me here.
+Please comment below or contact me here to get in touch with questions or ideas for future posts.